aaronpenne/mark-forster-archive/_posts/2008-02-21-do-it-tomorrow-rankings.md

 **Author:** learning as I go
 **Date:** February 21, 2008 at 16:08

+Hi Mark
-Hi Mark.So I’m feeling quite well represented!As well you SHOULD BE!
+.So I’m feeling quite well represented!
+As well you SHOULD BE!
 But if you want to look further, google yourself!
-You have blessed many!(and keeps on!!!!....vickie
+You have blessed many!(and keeps on!!!!.... vickie

 ---